yanolja/awx-operator/README.md

 An [Ansible AWX](https://github.com/ansible/awx) operator for Kubernetes built with [Operator SDK](https://github.com/operator-framework/operator-sdk) and Ansible.

-Also configurable to be able to run [Tower](https://ansible.com/products/tower)

 ## Purpose

 There are already official OpenShift/Kubernetes installers available for both AWX and Ansible Tower: